 Ferries to Amorgos from Naxos are operated by Seajets and Small Cyclades Lines (Express Skopelitis).
 SeaJets are by far the fastest ferries, but they are also more expensive.

 The quickest ferry journey from Naxos going to Amorgos takes around 1 hour and 20 minutes.
 The slowest vessel sailing to Amorgos from Naxos island takes around 6 hours and 20 minutes.
 As you can see, it's quite a difference!

-The simplest place to look at schedules for ferries to Amorgos and other Greek island hopping destinations is at the Ferryhopper website.
+The simplest place to look at schedules for all the ferry companies that sail from Naxos to Amorgos (and other Greek island hopping destinations) is at the Ferryscanner website.

-As mentioned earlier, keep in mind that there are two ferry ports on the island, as that may affect where you choose to stay in Amorgos, and if and when you decide to hire a vehicle to get around.
+As mentioned earlier, there are two ferry ports in Amorgos.
+When booking your ferry from Naxos keep that in mind, as it may affect where you choose to stay in Amorgos, and if and when you decide to hire a vehicle to get around.

 Amorgos Island Travel Tips

 A few travel tips for visiting the island of Amorgos:

 - Ferries leave from the port in Naxos Town (Chora) in Naxos.
 Arriving ferries dock at Katapola and Aegiali ports in Amorgos.